cerb/cerb.github.io/_guides/integrations/gitlab/gitlab.md

 Click the **Save Changes** button.

-# Use the connected account in automations
+# Use the connected account in Cerb automations

 Create an [automation.function](/docs/automations/triggers/automation.function/) automation: